aforward9600/pokemonpalette/README.md

   - sleep now normal-chance hits a pkmn recharging from hyperbeam, but has no effect if it's already status-effected
   - the fly/dig invulnerability bit is cleared when a pkmn hurts itself from confusion or is fully paralyzed
   - psywave damage is always min 1 be it an opponent or yourself (prevents desync)
+  - Substitute fixes
     - all hp drain moves (including dream eater and leech seed) miss against substitute
     - substitute will not work if it would bring you to exactly 0 hp
     - zero power moves that inflict stat-downs, sleep, or paralyze will not affect a substitute
     - the confusion side-effect of damaging moves is blocked by a substitute
+	- recoil damage from jump kicks or hurting oneself in confusion is now applied to user's substitute
   - healing moves work with restoring exactly 255 or 511 hp
   - light screen and reflect now have a cap of 999
   - haze removing sleep/freeze will not prevent a multi-turn move from getting stuck